xuyangbocn/slack-app-plus-llm/README.md

 - Go to the created Slack App >> **Event Subscriptions >> Enable Events**, toggle on & input `msg_receiver_lambda_function_url` into Request URL
 - Go to **Subscribe to Bot Event >> Add Bot User Event**, add event types you would like to receive and handle.
 E.g.
+  - `app_mention`: to receive messages that mention the app
   - `message.group`: to receive private channels messages
   - `message.channel`: to receive public channels messages
   - `message.im`: to receive direct message